-- Review your mentees work (as agreed in session 3).
-Assess the written work and provide feedback on both quantity and quality of the work. - @ Discuss and agree on written work to be produced and sent to you before the next session.
+- Review your mentees work (as agreed on previous session).
+Assess the written work and provide feedback on both quantity and quality of the work. - Discuss with your mentees and agree on a subject summary (subject of their choice) to be produced and given to you to assess in the next session.